Why MDR, I guess a better question might be “Why Not MDR”?

 If we said we could accomplish the following for you, what kind of response would you have?

 - Reduce workplace injuries by providing cleaner, safer equipment, (no heavy sprockets, no chains and no grease or oil lying around everywhere)

 - Reduce power consumption by 50-75% utilizing “Run On Demand” Technology

 - Reduce single point of failure areas within your conveyor system

 So how does MDR do all these things?
 Let’s look at them one at a time but let’s start out by explaining what MDR is.

 What is MDR?

 Motor Driven Roller or MDR refers to a conveyor roller where the drive system is housed completely inside the roller.
-These Motors are small, fitting inside a 1.9” standard conveyor roller and are powered with a control card (sometimes refered to as drive cards) that runs off of 24VDC power.
+These MDR Motors are small dc motors, fitting inside a 1.9” standard conveyor roller and are powered with a control card (sometimes refered to as drive cards) that runs off of 24VDC power.
 There are no external 480VAC drives that power belts with bulky chains and sprockets.
 These rollers become what is known as the drive roller when they are interlocked to other idler rollers in a conveyor system.
 This type of roller conveyor system due to its ability to procisly control each zone is the only system that can provide true zero persurre accumulation.

 Reduce Workplace Injuries